ecmwf/metview-docs/docs/confluence/tutorials/flexpart/forward/flexpart_plotting_cross_sections.rst

 The macro to plot a vertical cross section is 'plot_xs.mv'.
 We will see how this macro works.

-First, we define the parameter and time step for the cross section then call `flexpart_filter() <https://confluence.ecmwf.int/display/METV/flexpart_filter>`_ to extract the data.
+First, we define the parameter and time step for the cross section then call :func:`flexpart_filter` to extract the data.
 The result is a fieldset with units of "kg m**-3", which we scale explicitly to "ng m**-3" units for plotting.

 .. code-block:: python